linux-system-roles/tox-lsr/README.md

 ### Molecule and Ansible Version Support

+As of August 30, 2021, system roles do not support the latest versions of molecule 3.x or later, which only support Ansible 3.x or later.
+While it's possible that system roles will work with Ansible 3.x and later, there is some work that needs to be done to ensure that they are supportable and supported.
+Therefore, for now, molecule testing is disabled by default, and we will revisit this issue in the near future.

 tox-lsr 2.0 and later use molecule v3, which support Ansible 2.8 and later.
 If for some reason you need to support Ansible 2.7 or earlier, use tox-lsr 1.x.